We discuss environmental audits, why you may consider using one, and how they could benefit your operation.

-Every audit I've gotten my hands on in the last 20+ years done by a staff member, or someone who's not an expert on regulations, is always missing something, incomplete, or really just a waste of time and money.
-They're not worth it.
+Every audit I've gotten my hands on in the last 20+ years done by a staff member, or someone who's not an expert on regulations, is always missing something (usually glaringly, too), they're often incomplete, or really just a waste of time and money for the organization.

 Imagine if you stood in front of a mirror and diagnosed your health.
 I know I would rather get a doctor's opinion.

 Consider the same with an audit.
 Get an outsider, someone who's a professional.
 Don't use a current employee or a staff member from a sister operation.
 You need someone who's not biased, and not going to be influenced by job pressures.
 If performed correctly, a comprehensive environmental audit can provide an awful lot of benefits.

 The USEPA is obviously a huge fan of auditing, so much so that they have their own definition for them.
 It's a bit dated, but stands the test of time: